Small living room with dining area layout

 Layout 10 – Open Flow Layout with Lightweight Furniture

-There are no strong dividers.
-Everything flows openly in one space.
+No strong dividers, no clear separation.
+Everything flows in one open space.

 • Very small rooms